 Description: This is an interesting corporate team game that involves physical activity too.
 As the name suggests, it’s a game of volleyball.
 There is a net in between and two groups on either side.
 The difference is that the ball here is balloons filled with water and participants are made to use satin sheets of cloth to catch and swing the ball or the balloons across the net.
 An activity where you get instant results for your karma – the team that cannot catch the ball will have the balloon bursting on them with water splashing them up and down.
 This game is fun, keeps tempos high and takes you back to your childhood days.

-Key Learnings: How to work as a team in a coordinated and synchronised manner.
+Key Learnings: How to work as a team in a coordinated and synchronized manner.
 The activity is all about collaboration between members.
 They need to think smartly and work intelligently to escape the water splashes whilst having the opponent get drowned in the same.

 Description: This team activity demands the presence of mind and physical aptitude of participants.
 The group is provided with pipes that have been flipped open from the top.
 Members need to stand in a line and hold pieces of this cut pipes in a way so that a ball can travel through the entire length, from start till finish before finally falling off in a bucket.
 The aim is to not let the ball fall midway.